syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 In this sample, we will be visualize the temperature over the months using a Column Series.
 Before creating the series, let’s create a data model representing the climate details data.

-In SfChart, the series itemsource should be a collection of _ChartDataPoint_ objects.
+In SfChart, the series ItemsSource should be a collection of _ChartDataPoint_ objects.
 Add the following class for generating the datapoints.

 {% highlight C# %}